Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 ### 7. Adapt names, if necessary
+> [!WARNING]
+> Do not rename the `friendly_name`/`name`/`alias` before the initial restart of Home Assistant with this package!

-The idea is: I would use numbering and device role for entity names and IDs to reduce the amount of editing.
-But in the user interface, I would use descriptive terms such as "Ambientika Bedroom" for better understanding and for Voice Assistants.
-Therefore, only the `friendly_name`/`name`/`alias` section can be adapted with another mass-replacement:
+The idea is to use numbered names and device roles (e.g. ``Master-1``, ``Slave-2``) for entity names and IDs to keep editing minimal.
+However, in the user interface, it's better to use descriptive names like “Ambientika Bedroom” — especially for clarity and voice assistant integration.
+To update display names only (without breaking internal references), you can adjust the `friendly_name`/`name`/`alias` fields using a mass-replace:
-- **Replace** all occurrences of `Master-1` or `Slave-2` in the yaml-files by pressing `CTRL + H`, choose a suitable replacement (e.g. Bedroom, Childroom, Bathroom, Kitchen, etc.) and hit **replace all**.
+- **Replace** all occurrences of `Master-1` or `Slave-2` in the YAML files by pressing `CTRL + H`, choose a meaningful name (e.g. Bedroom, Childroom, Bathroom, Kitchen, etc.) and select **replace all**.
-- Repeat his step for all master and slave yaml-files, but **don't edit the `0_general.yaml`** in this step.
+- Repeat his step for all master and slave YAML files - but **do not edit the `0_general.yaml`** at this point!

 ### 9. Filter Notification and Reset
-The only maintenance the device needs is to wash the filter from time to time.
-It seems like there is a internal clock counting the working hours and reporting the filter status as "Good", "Medium" or "Bad".
-In `0_general.yaml` there is a **[Filter Notification and Reset Automation](0_general.yaml#L83)** that will be triggered, when `sensor.ambientika_master_1_filter_status` or `sensor.ambientika_slave_2_filter_status` are changing their state to "Bad".
-The automation will then send a **sticky notification** to all mobile devices in Home Assistant:
+The only maintenance required for the device is to clean the filter from time to time.
+Internally, the device appears to track operating hours and reports the filter status as "Good", "Medium" or "Bad".
+In `0_general.yaml` there's a **[Filter Notification and Reset Automation](0_general.yaml#L83)** that triggers when either `sensor.ambientika_master_1_filter_status` or `sensor.ambientika_slave_2_filter_status` changes to "Bad".
+This automation sends a **sticky notification** to all mobile devices connected to Home Assistant:

 <img src="images/filter_notification.jpg" width=440/>

-When you washed the filter, you _should_ be able to reset the filter working hours by pressing the **Reset Filter** button on your mobile (active connection to your Home Assistant instance mandatory!). the filter-reset will be sent to the control-server and the filter state _should_ switch back to "Good".
+Once you've cleaned the filter, you should be able to reset the operating hours by pressing the **Reset Filter** button on your mobile device (requires an active connection to your Home Assistant instance).
+The reset command is sent to the control server, and the filter status _should_ switch back to "Good".
-> But why do I write "_should_ reset" instead of "will reset"? ► Check the [Open Topics](#open-topics); that's why.
+> But why do I write "_should_ reset" instead of "will reset"? ► See [Open Topics](#open-topics); that's why.

 #### ToDo
-If you want to enable the filter notification and filter reset also for other devices rather then master_1 or slave_2, you can do **one of the following**:
+If you want to enable filter notifications and reset functionality for other devices (not just ``master_1`` or ``slave_2``), you have **two options**:
-- In the [0_general.yaml on Line 88](0_general.yaml#L88) set up the list of filter status sensors.
-Then go to "**Developer tools**", Tab "**YAML**" and click on "**CHECK CONFIGURATION**" first.
-If the check is ok, click on "**AUTOMATIONS**" in the list to reload the automations-config.
-Double-check the automation for issues.
+- In the [0_general.yaml on Line 88](0_general.yaml#L88) update the list of **filter status sensors**.
+  Then go to **Developer tools** → **YAML** tab, and click **CHECK CONFIGURATION**.
+If everything is fine, click on **AUTOMATIONS** to reload the automations.
+Double-check the automation afterward.
-- Alternative: Go to the automation editor of "Ambientika Filter Notification" and click on "**MIGRATE**".
-This will duplicate the automation and you can use the UI editor now to add the filter status sensors to the state trigger.
-Afterwards you must turn off the yaml-controlled automation from the package!
+- Alternatively, open the automation editor for **Ambientika Filter Notification** and click on **MIGRATE**.
+  This creates a UI-editable copy of the automation.
+Add the desired filter status sensors to the state trigger.
+  ⚠️ Afterwards, make sure to **disable the original YAML-based automation** from the package!

 <br>